-Every Spring we announce our VideoAces awards, which recognizes the most viewed publishers and video creators in the world.
+Every Spring we announce our VideoAces awards, which recognizes the most viewed media companies and video creators in the world.
 But we’re doing things a little differently this year and giving you an exclusive preview of 2018’s winners and the winning categories.

 Facebook Views Jan – Sep 2018: 17,534,666,403

 With just over 17B Facebook video views and 25B YouTube views across its 500 social channels, WarnerMedia tops the VideoAces chart for the most views in 2018 to date.
 The WarnerMedia family includes iconic brands such as HBO, CNN, TMZ, Bleacher Report, Turner, Warner Bros, and a host of others who have published just under 600K videos this year alone.
 WarnerMedia has led the most-viewed media properties chart all year, so it’s no surprise to see the AT&T owned company at #1.
 Although it publishes content across many verticals as part of its social video strategy, superheroes and nostalgia drives millions of views for two of its most famous brands, Warner Bros, and WB Kids – with this Tom & Jerry Cartoon Compilation generating the most views of any WarnerMedia uploads this year:

 Other Views Jan – Sep 2018: 6,839,337,631